GospelSounders/adventhymnals.old/03.church-hymnal/07.501-600/05.541-550/04.O'er-All-the-Land/docs.md

 title: 544.
 O'er All the Land
 metadata:
     description:
-    keywords: Church Hymnal, O'er All the Land, O&#039;er all the land have the signs now appeared, Sound forth the tidings, long, loud, and clear
+    keywords: Church Hymnal, O'er All the Land, O'er all the land have the signs now appeared, Sound forth the tidings, long, loud, and clear
     author: Brian Onang'o
 ---